Land Gold Women

-Land Gold Women is a 2011 English-language film written and directed by Avantika Hari, a graduate of the London Film School.
+Land Gold Women is a 2011 British-Indian film written and directed by Avantika Hari, a graduate of the London Film School.
 The film is produced by Mumbai-based Vivek Agrawal.
 It is the first film in English that deals with the issue of honor killings.
-The film won India’s National Film Award for Best Feature Film in English, which was shared between Hari and Agrawal.
+The film won India's National Film Award for Best Feature Film in English, which was shared between Hari and Agrawal.
 The award was presented by the President of India, Pratibha Patil.

 Production

 Development

 Director and writer Avantika Hari was born in Mumbai, India and raised in Dubai.
 She is of Tamil origin.
 After completing high school, she pursued further education in the United Kingdom and United States.

-She developed the idea for Land Gold Women, her directorial debut, after reading a newspaper article about an honor killing while she was studying for her masters degree at London Film School.
+She developed the idea for Land Gold Women, her directorial debut, after reading a newspaper article about an honor killing while she was studying for her master's degree at London Film School.

 Taking an interest in the topic, Hari arranged to meet with victims of honor crimes and was moved by their stories, spurring her to make the film.
 During the process of developing the film, Hari met Vivek Agarwal in Mumbai, who joined the project after reading Hari's script.
 Hari and Agarwal would later marry.

 Hari chose to write the film's characters as Muslim to confront the stereotype that honour killings are tied to the Islamic faith, telling Verve magazine, "I decided to come to this stereotype and break the myth that that it is religiously condoned."